|Stay home - Dream big- Book your next adventure|

 It is worth noting that the descent can be risky, so take extra care when heading down from the summit.
 Even though this is the most popular route, other expeditions can drop debris and rocks while making their way back to Base Camp.

-It is possible to receive a 90-day trekking visa for around $100.
-Permits are also required – it is your responsibility to check with your guiding team to make determine what, if anything, you need to provide for this.
+It is possible to receive a 90-day trekking visa for around USD $100.
+Permits are also required – it is your responsibility to check with your guiding team to determine what, if anything, you need to provide for this.
 Flights into the Kathmandu arrive daily, so it should not be any trouble finding a way into the country.

 Once the expedition team arrives in Pangboche, it will move roughly four hours to the Base Camp.
-The following days will be spend slowly getting acclimatized to the elevation, with trips up to each camp before descending back down to the Base Camp.
+The following days will be spent slowly getting acclimatized to the elevation, with trips up to each camp before descending back down to the Base Camp.

 There are no mountain huts on the ascent to the summit of Ama Dablam.
 Mountaineers will be setting up their own camps, usually in three places along the route.
 Sherpas and porters will help advance the camp throughout the trek.

 It is extremely accommodating, often considered one of the best in the region and arguably the world.
 It is set in a lush meadow that includes a brook, with access to outhouses and a tea house down the road that is known to prepare hot meals and even offer beds.

-From there, Camp I will be established on snow and rock at around 5,650 meters.
-Camp II is an additional 350 meters up at 6,000 meters on snow and rock.
+From there, Camp I will be established on snow and rock at around 5,650 meters (18,540 feet).
+Camp II is an additional 350 meters (1,150 feet) up at 6,000 meters (19,700 feet) on snow and rock.

 Camp III is controversial; it is considered by some alpinists to be a superfluous and unnecessarily treacherous portion of the expedition.
 The summit can be – and has been – successfully attempted from Camp II as well, so coordinating this with your guide will allow you to be on the same page.

 You should have high altitude experience as well as practical knowledge of technical objectives.
-Aba Dablam requires acclimatization, so expeditions should plan on extended time in the Himalayas getting used to the environment and atmosphere.
+Ama Dablam requires acclimatization, so expeditions should plan on extended time in the Himalayas getting used to the environment and atmosphere.

 The climb itself is graded at 5.7, though it can feel much more difficult.
 With the ice, some of the cruxes of your climb will present tiring hazards, so remain calm and patient.

 The temperature is warmer in September and can get downright cold as you enter the later season.
 The classic Southwest Ridge Route is highly recommended during this time, as is the more-perilous North Ridge.

 Because of the technical difficulties and the extended time period of the trek, Ama Dablam expeditions require the full kit and caboodle.
 This includes but is not limited to:

 Depending on what is included with your expedition, be prepared with any additional climbing and camping equipment.
-Also include personal food and drink(s) that you will want or need on the approach and during the ascent.
+Also, include personal food and drink(s) that you will want or need on the approach and during the ascent.